DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-sphere-calibration.rst

 Sphere Calibration
 ===============
-Follow the same pattern as Circle board calibration
+Use the sphere calibration template to explain the eye-in-hand and eye-to-hand calibration